Cloud-Native-Coding/c-n-d-e-dashboard/README.md

 Components of this Dashboard:

-- Restul API (restapi)
+- Restful API (rest-api)
-- Webapplication for IDE management (webapp)
+- Web-application for IDE management (webapp)
 - PostgreSQL for persistence

 ## IDEs for users